Unicomp was still making keyboards for IBM as late as 2004. P/N 18P7970 (a Model M13) is an example of one of these very late IBM-branded Model Ms.

 The sale of IBM Information Products Corporation and the formation of Lexmark did not mean the end of IBM-produced Model Ms between 1991 and 1996.
-IBM UK (Greenock), Mexico (Guadalajara), Canada, and some other US plant continued their own production in some capacity after Lexington and the 'other' part of Greenock fell to Lexmark.
+The divestiture was specifically IBM's US-based typewriter, keyboard and some printer assets in Lexington, Kentucky and Boulder, Colorado.
+IBM UK (Greenock), Mexico (Guadalajara), Canada, and some other US plant continued their own production in some capacity during this era.

-According to beam spring and buckling spring inventor Richard H. Harris, Model B keyboard keycaps are made of styrene-acrylonitrile resin (SAN), not ABS or POM as commonly stated.
+According to beam spring and buckling spring inventor Richard H. Harris, Model B keycaps are made of styrene-acrylonitrile resin (SAN).

 Unicomp once combined the Model M5-2 and M13 designs together to create a keyboard that has both a 25mm trackball module and a Unicomp pointing stick.
 It was known as the Unicomp On-The-Ball Plus and Unicomp Trackball Plus Keyboard.
 P/N UNI0496 is an example of one of these.